servicesorganization/www/cloud-managed-device.md

 <div class="jumbotron">
     <div class="container">
         <div class="col-md-8">
-            <p class="lead"><b>Business enabled virtual apps and desktops, directly
-consumable within your organization by using the benefits of the cloud (scalable and flexible, secure by design, pay per use and available worldwide).</b></p>
+            <p class="lead"><b>Our cloud managed device services are designed from the cloud and for the cloud and are interwoven with the user's identity.
+Through a unique combination of existing services, our cloud managed device services provide a variety of benefits for your organization's access policies and for managing and protecting your data, applications and devices.</b></p>
-            <h7>What is Managed Cloud Hosted Desktop & Apps</h7>
+            <h7>What is Cloud Managed Device</h7>
-            <p class="lead">Managed Cloud Hosted Desktop & Apps is a fully-fledged virtual Windows workspace running on Microsoft Azure
-            Virtual Desktop (AVD), that delivers virtual apps and desktops in Azure accessible from any location and any device.
-For specific use cases, extra graphics capacity can be provided to complete the workspace.</p>
+            <p class="lead">A cloud managed device is a modern workplace that is managed by cloud services which keeps your data secure, in the cloud and on-premises.
+Cloud managed device services includes tools that are used to manage and monitor mobile devices, desktop computers, virtual machines and embedded devices.</p>
             <div class="img1"></div>
         </div>
         <div class="col-md-4 col-md-4-grey">
-        <p class="lead"><b>Why customers use Managed Cloud Hosted Desktop & Apps</b></p>
+        <p class="lead"><b>Why customers use Cloud Managed Device services</b></p>
         <p class="lead">At-a-glance</p>
         <p class="lead">
             <ul>
-                <li class="lead">Business enabled managed workspace for apps and desktops running in Azure</li>
-                <li class="lead">Remote application launcher for Win32 business applications, to complete the Modern Workplace</li>
-                <li class="lead">When needed AVD can be enriched with Citrix or VMware features running on Azure</li>
+                <li class="lead">Modernize your employee experience</li>
+                <li class="lead">Boost employee productivity and lower costs</li>
+                <li class="lead">Streamline and strengthen your security</li>
             </ul>
         </p>
         </div>